microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  <summary>List of supported installer modes</summary>

  #### Optional Field
  This key represents the install modes supported by the installer.
 The Microsoft community package repository requires a package support "silent" and "silent with progress".
 The Windows Package Manager also supports "interactive" installers.
-The Windows Package Manager client does not have any behavior associated with this
+The Windows Package Manager client does not have any behavior associated with this key.

  >Note: Some installers will attempt to install missing dependencies.
 If these dependencies require user interaction, the package will not be allowed into the Microsoft community package repository.